Eric McCormack: After Will & Grace

 In January 2009, McCormack returned to television in the TNT drama Trust Me, co-starring Tom Cavanagh.
-The series, set around a fictional advertising firm, starred McCormack as Mason McGuire, the firm's newly promoted creative director, and deals with his best friend's (Cavanagh) unpredictable behavior.
+The series, set around a fictional advertising firm, starred McCormack as Mason McGuire who is the firm's newly promoted creative director, and deals with his best friend's (Cavanagh) unpredictable behavior.
 In an interview with USA Weekend, McCormack revealed he was not afraid of being typecast.
-McCormack's decision to do the show was due to "great writing".
+His decision to do the show, he said, was due to "great writing".
 The show debuted on January 26, 2009, and was watched by almost 3.4 million viewers.
-Trust Me debuted to very positive reviews, with Tim Goodman of the San Francisco Chronicle writing, "...the series is surprisingly solid."
+Trust Me debuted to very positive reviews, with Tim Goodman of the San Francisco Chronicle writing that "the series is surprisingly solid."
 Mary McNamara of the Los Angeles Times wrote that McCormack and Cavanagh "manage to keep their characters sharply defined but low-key.
 They are opposites but not in an ash-smudged, Windex-wielding Felix and Oscar way."
-The series, however, was cancelled after one season, due to poor ratings.
+The series, however, was cancelled after one season due to poor ratings.

-McCormack starred in the science-fiction film Alien Trespass (2009), in which he played Doctor Ted Lewis, who gets possessed by an alien marshal, Urp, after he crash-lands on Earth.
+McCormack starred in the science-fiction film Alien Trespass (2009); he played Doctor Ted Lewis, who gets possessed by an alien marshal, Urp, after he crash-lands on Earth.
 When asked about his interpretation on the character, McCormack commented that his first instinct was to make Ted Lewis more alien, sounding like Spock.
 The film was critically and financially unsuccessful.

 In May 2009, he portrayed "El Gallo" in Reprise Theatre Company's revival of the 1960s musical The Fantasticks at UCLA's Freud Playhouse.
 McCormack had a supporting role in Richard Loncraine's comedy My One and Only, which was released in August 2009.
 On September 30, 2009, he guest-starred on the police procedural drama Law & Order: Special Victims Unit in the second episode of its 11th season playing an owner of a dating website.